I have hair! To shave or not to shave....?

-So, imagine my surprise (and horror) when my 9-year-old daughter came crying to me and confessed that she had found my razor, and shaved her legs AND ARMS because she didn’t like her dark hair!
+So, imagine my surprise (and horror) when my 9-year-old daughter came crying to me and confessed that she had found my razor and "removed the dark hair from her arms."

 How had I missed this milestone?
 I’m a cool, hip mom, right?
 I pride myself on being open, approachable and involved.
 The thought that she would shave without discussion or permission caused a real panic in me.